Hi, I’m Jen.

 An occasional supermom of two aspiring superheroes, I have been known to polish off a jar of Nutella and/or a bottle of wine in one sitting.

 But after six years of motherhood under my too-tight belt, I decided to cut the Nutella habit and invest in self-care.
-In 2017, I lost 25 pounds with Weight Watchers and started exercising regularly again.
-In 2018, I am hoping to maintain my weight loss, ramp up my workouts, as well as explore my relationship with wine.
+In 2017, I lost 25 pounds with Weight Watchers (now WW) and started exercising regularly again.
+In 2018, I maintained my weight loss, ramped up my workouts, and began to explore my relationship with wine.

 Maintaining my weight loss will not happen if I don’t also maintain my workouts.
 Right now I aim for six workouts per week: three Peloton rides and three kickboxing classes.
 Plus some extra strength training when I can and stretching as much as I can.
 So, under the Maintaining Mama umbrella, I include exercise, because exercise is an integral part of my life and I want it to stay that way.

 Most importantly, Maintaining Mama also means maintaining my sense of self.
 Right now, I identify most strongly as a mom.
 But over the past six years, I have occasionally lost myself in the crazy overwhelming world of motherhood.
 I hope writing this blog will help me maintain myself, my sanity, my creativity.
 More good habits and fewer bad ones.
 I hope this blog will help me stay honest and accountable.
 And I’m excited to see where it leads.